 How The Federal Wire Act Evolved

-As years went on, new technologies developed and some politicians believed the Federal Wire Act encompassed all these new advancements.
+As the years went on, new technologies developed and some politicians believed the Federal Wire Act encompassed all these new advancements.
 For example, gambling was revolutionized with the Internet.
 People could log on to websites for online casino games, poker and sports betting.
 The exact wording of the Federal Wire Act said that using “wire communication facility” was illegal.
 Some lawmakers consider computers and the Internet as wire communication facilities, therefore making all forms of online gambling illegal.
 Others disagreed, which led to numerous debates on the matter.

 The US Department Of Justice Steps In